juanbkm/donor2019/content/stories/critical-thoroughfare-gets-much-needed-makeover.md

 ### Results

 Today, economic activity in South Tarawa has increased thanks to a safer, more efficient road.
-“I used to worry about the patients I transport,” says Tenneke Matireei, a local ambulance driver.
-“With the bad condition of the road, have to drive very slowly.
-Some patients have died on the road as we couldn’t make it to the hospital in time.” [(Source)](https://www.worldbank.org/en/news/feature/2016/11/22/making-kiribati-main-road-safer)
+“I used to worry about the patients I transport,” says [Tenneke Matireei](https://www.worldbank.org/en/news/feature/2016/11/22/making-kiribati-main-road-safer), a local ambulance driver.
+“With the bad condition of the road, I have to drive very slowly.
+Some patients have died on the road as we couldn’t make it to the hospital in time.”

-{{< dr-quote align="right" quote="I used to worry about the patients I transport, with the bad condition of the road, have to drive very slowly.
+{{< dr-quote align="right" quote="I used to worry about the patients I transport.
+With the bad condition of the road, I have to drive very slowly.
 Some patients have died on the road as we couldn’t make it to the hospital in time." source="Tenneke Matireei" >}}

 Before the road reconstruction, it was impossible to drive faster than 10 kilometers an hour.
 These days, not only is Tenneke able to transport his patients more quickly and efficiently, but the ambulance also lasts longer without breaking down.

-Dilly Faulkner, a general construction supervisor who worked on a key part of the Kiribati Road Rehabilitation Project has seen significant changes.
+[Dilly Faulkner](https://www.adb.org/news/features/no-alternate-routes-rehabilitation-and-upgrade-kiribati-s-main-road), a general construction supervisor who worked on a key part of the Kiribati Road Rehabilitation Project has seen significant changes.
 “Before, people didn’t want to buy vehicles because of the condition of the road.
 Now, you see so many vehicles.
 Everybody enjoys the ride on the road, so they buy cars for themselves.
 People can well go straight away to the hospital or go to the airport to catch a plane.
 It makes me feel proud.
-Really proud.” [(Source)](https://www.adb.org/news/features/no-alternate-routes-rehabilitation-and-upgrade-kiribati-s-main-road)
+Really proud.”

 The project’s outputs not only improved the travel time and experience on the South Tarawa Road, it also improved pedestrian safety.
 There is also less flooding and damage from heavy rain; and road signages and lighting have improved security on the highway.